roykroth/roth-recipes/_recipes/red-beans-rice.md

 - 3-4 C rice

 directions:
 - Rinse beans well and drain.
-Put beans and water in a large pot and bring to a boil.
+Put beans, ham bone, and water in a large pot and bring to a boil.
 Reduce heat and simmer 40 minutes.
 - Add sausage and cook, covered, over low heat for 1 hour, stirring occassionally.
 - Add garlic, onion, celery, green pepper, green onion and bay leaf.
 - Continue cooking, covered, over low leat for 1/2 hours until beans are soft.